Yu Darvish: 2005 season

-Despite his suspension, Darvish made his professional debut later that season, taking the mound in an interleague game against the Carp on 15 June.
-Though he gave up back-to-back solo home runs in the ninth, he pitched 8+ innings on those two runs alone and earned the win, becoming the 12th pitcher in NPB history to earn a win in one's professional debut as a rookie straight out of high school.
-He recorded his first complete game win on 6 August against the Lions and his first complete game shutout on 18 September, holding the Tohoku Rakuten Golden Eagles to just two hits and becoming the 14th pitcher in NPB history to throw a complete game shutout as a rookie out of high school.
+Darvish made his professional debut later that season, taking the mound in an interleague game against the Carp on June 15.
+He pitched 8 scoreless innings before giving up back-to-back solo home runs in the ninth.
+He was then removed from the game but earned the win, becoming the 12th pitcher in NPB history to earn a win in one's professional debut as a rookie straight out of high school.
+He recorded his first complete game win on August 6 against the Lions and his first complete game shutout on September 18, holding the Tohoku Rakuten Golden Eagles to just two hits and becoming the 14th pitcher in NPB history to throw a complete-game shutout as a rookie out of high school.
 He finished the season with a 5–5 record in 14 starts, throwing 94 1/3 innings with an ERA of 3.53.